sai-rakesh-kothapalli/sai-rakesh-kothapalli/README.md

 - 👋 Hi, I’m @Sai Rakesh Kothapalli
 - 👀 I’m interested in Analytics
-- 🌱 I’m currently learning SQL, Python, Power BI
+- 🌱 Experienced Business Analyst with over 3 years in the field, proficient in Excel, PowerPoint, SQL, Power BI, Tableau, Balsamiq, and Microsoft Visio
-- 💞️ I’m looking to collaborate on Business Analysts
+- 💞️ Passionate about leveraging data-driven insights to inform strategic decision-making and drive business growth.
+Let's collaborate and transform data into actionable intelligence!"
-- 📫 How to reach me ...
-Linked IN
+- 📫 Let's collaborate and transform data into actionable intelligence!

 <!---
 sai-rakesh-kothapalli/sai-rakesh-kothapalli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.